 Dynamic token security is an advanced feature that activates when you embed your video on a site or share it.
 At set intervals — every two minutes for Dacast — the video player calls the server for a new token.
 This feature helps to ensure that security measures such as domain restrictions and geographic restrictions are checked and cross-checked.

 In the event that the tokens fail, the video playback stops.

 AES Video Encryption

 This feature utilizes a special key to scramble the video content.
 Unless a viewer has the correct access key, they will be unable to watch the video.
-And, if they attempt to intercept the video stream, they only see a scrambled mess.
+If an unauthorized viewer attempts to intercept the private video stream, they only see a scrambled mess.